Street names in Barcelona: Franco's dictatorship

-There were few exceptions to the reversion of names: Tomás Mieres street did not revert to General Arlegui, as it had been named in 1924; the plaza de la Sagrada Familia kept its name, instead of the General Barrera it received in 1927, perhaps because it was a religious name; nor was Gaudí avenue, which had previously been called General Primo de Rivera, initially changed, but in 1942 the change did occur, which was maintained until 1963, when the general was transferred to Ancha street; The Paseo and Plaza de Maragall, formerly Martínez Anido and Magaz, respectively, also remained, apparently because someone remembered that Maragall had translated Goethe — the Germans were allies of the Franco regime — although Martínez Anido was later given the Paseo de la Industria (now Picasso's).
+There were few exceptions to the reversion of names: Tomàs Mieres street did not revert to General Arlegui, as it had been named in 1924; the plaça de la Sagrada Familia kept its name, instead of the General Barrera it received in 1927, perhaps because it was a religious name; nor was Gaudí avenue, which had previously been called General Primo de Rivera, initially changed, but in 1942 the change did occur, which was maintained until 1963, when the general was transferred to Ancha street; The Paseo and Plaza de Maragall, formerly Martínez Anido and Magaz, respectively, also remained, apparently because someone remembered that Maragall had translated Goethe — the Germans were allies of the Franco regime — although Martínez Anido was later given the Paseo de la Industria (now Picasso's).

-There were also six exceptions to the reversion policy, all of them to honor the new leaders, approved on March 7, 1939: Avenida Catorce de Abril to Generalísimo Franco (now Avenida Diagonal), Gran Vía de las Cortes Catalanas to José Antonio Primo de Rivera, Avenida de Pedralbes to Victoria, Paseo de Fermín Galán to Salón de Víctor Pradera (now Paseo de Lluís Companys), Plaza de los Hermanos Badia to Calvo Sotelo (now Francesc Macià), and Paseo de García Hernández to General Mola (Paseo de San Juan in its section between Diagonal and Gracia).
+There were also six exceptions to the reversion policy, all of them to honor the new leaders, approved on March 7, 1939: Avenida Catorce de Abril to Generalísimo Franco (now Avenida Diagonal), Gran Via de las Corts Catalanes to José Antonio Primo de Rivera, Avinguda de Pedralbes to Victòria, Passeig de Fermín Galán to Salón de Víctor Pradera (now Passeig de Lluís Companys), Plaça de los Germans Badia to Calvo Sotelo (now Francesc Macià), and Passeig de García Hernández to General Mola (Paseo de San Juan in its section between Diagonal and Gràcia).

 The rest of the public roads returned to their traditional names, as can be seen in a resolution of the Ministry of the Interior of March 1939:

-Even so, between 1939 and 1942 several changes took place: Avinguda de Francesc Layret (Paralelo) to Marqués del Duero, Sabino de Arana to General Sanjurjo, Avinguda de Pau Casals to General Goded, Avinguda Presa de les Drassanes to Garcia Morato, Avinguda de la Generalitat to Roma, París (a section) to Berlín, París (another section) to Avenida de Madrid, Tarragona (a section) to Numancia, García Lorca to Obispo Irurita, carretera de Montjuïc to División Azul, plaza de Pi y Margall to Victoria, plaza de la Revolución to Unificación, La Internacional to Nación, plaza de Salvat-Papasseit to Virrey Amat, plaza de Canuda to Villa de Madrid, Llobregat to Párroco Juliana, Robert Robert to Ramiro de Maeztu, etc. Several new streets were also baptized: Alcázar de Toledo, Belchite, Plaza de los Caídos, Plaza de los Héroes de Espinosa de los Monteros, Salvador Anglada and Teniente Coronel González Tablas.
+Even so, between 1939 and 1942 several changes took place: Avinguda de Francesc Layret (Paralelo) to Marqués del Duero, Sabino de Arana to General Sanjurjo, Avinguda de Pau Casals to General Goded, Avinguda Presa de les Drassanes to Garcia Morato, Avinguda de la Generalitat to Roma, París (a section) to Berlín, París (another section) to Avenida de Madrid, Tarragona (a section) to Numancia, García Lorca to Obispo Irurita, carretera de Montjuïc to División Azul, plaza de Pi y Margall to Victoria, plaça de la Revolució to Unificación, La Internacional to Nación, plaça de Salvat-Papasseit to Virrey Amat, plaça de Canuda to Villa de Madrid, Llobregat to Párroco Juliana, Robert Robert to Ramiro de Maeztu, etc. Several new streets were also baptized: Alcázar de Toledo, Belchite, Plaza de los Caídos, Plaza de los Héroes de Espinosa de los Monteros, Salvador Anglada and Teniente Coronel González Tablas.
 In 1940, the square created by the burying of the railroad from Barcelona to Sarriá was named Plaza de Gala Placidia, after the wife of the Visigoth king Ataúlfo, who had his court in Barcelona.